sirech/talk-lean-functional-kotlin-backends/presentation.md

 How?
 - FP, by nature, describes the *logic* rather than the control flow
-- becoms closer to the domain since we create privites as we go
+- becoms closer to the domain since we create privites (primitives?) as we go
 - declarative

 - more on the next slides while presenting kotlin in the backend